pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 ## <a id='overview'></a> Overview

 To unlock the maximum power of API curation, VMware recommends using a supported route provider.
-Without this setup, the generated API specifications do not have a functional server URL set for testing the curated API.
+Without this a supported route provider, the generated API specifications do not have a functional server URL set for testing the curated API.
 You must manually create the routing resources to route traffic to each referenced API to match with the aggregated API specifications.
-With the route provider integration, these routing concerns is taken care of automatically.
+With the route provider integration, these routing concerns are taken care of automatically.

+## <a id='prerecs'></a> Prerequisites

-A successful API curation requires the following:
+A successful API curation requires the following prerequisites:

-1. (Optional) Spring Cloud Gateway for Kubernetes is installed.
+- (Optional) Spring Cloud Gateway for Kubernetes is installed.
-1. (Optional) `SpringCloudGateway` resources created with the matching `groupId` and `version`.
+- (Optional) `SpringCloudGateway` resources created with the matching `groupId` and `version`.
-1. One or more `APIDescriptor`s in the ready state.
+- One or more `APIDescriptor`s in the ready state.
-1. A `CuratedAPIDescriptor` resource is created referencing ready `APIDescriptor`s.
+- Create a `CuratedAPIDescriptor` resource referencing ready `APIDescriptor`s.

-1. You can get the aggregated API specifications from the OpenAPI endpoint from our controller.
+You can get the aggregated API specifications from the OpenAPI endpoint from the controller.

 ## <a id='create-route-provider'></a>(Optional) Install route provider and create gateway resources